rabbitmq/rabbitmq-website/site/release-notes/README-3.4.0.txt

         (see https://www.rabbitmq.com/direct-reply-to.html)
-24926 allow plugins to be enabled / disabled without restarting the server 25884 add argument and policy to limit queue length in bytes 26150 prevent clean master shutdown from promoting unsynchronised
+24926 allow plugins to be enabled / disabled without restarting the server 25884 add argument and policy to limit queue length in bytes 26150 prevent clean leader replica shutdown from promoting unsynchronised
       mirrors and thus losing messages; add ha-promote-on-shutdown to configure
 26151 make queues located on down cluster nodes visible in "rabbitmqctl